Master of Theology (ThM)

-Through their study for a Master of Theology degree, students will gain:
+Through your study for a Master of Theology degree, you will gain:

 • Proficiency in the analysis of a particular area of religious and theological knowledge or practice.
 Advanced skills in critical and imaginative thinking, responsible interpretation and effective communication.